 The takeaway here is, Social Security Disability recipients are just as worthy of compensation for your medical bills and injuries as anyone else, but your case has an extra wrinkle for those disability benefits.

-If You’re Seriously Hurt, Don’t Risk It Going Alone
+If You’re Seriously Hurt and On Social Security Disability, Don’t Risk It Going Alone

 Though you have the right to pursue your case, you’ve still got to make sure you do it right—and be certain you protect your Social Security Disability rights at the same time.
 Here are the best reasons to hire an injury attorney or car accident attorney.